Seagate Barracuda: Barracuda (14th generation) (2012)

 Available in capacities between 250 GB to 3 TB, 7200 RPM, 16 MB to 64 MB cache, depending on the model.
-First Seagate hard drives with 1 TB per platter technology.
+First Seagate hard drives with 1 TB per platter technology (500, 320 and 250GB models still used a single 500GB platter).
 From this generation onwards, Seagate phased out previous "green" models, citing the inherent power saving functions featured on the 14th generation removed the need for a separate low-power design.
-One model in particular, ST3000DM001, is notable for its high failure rate, frequently experiencing bad sector growth and head crashes.
+One model in particular the 3TB, ST3000DM001, is notable for its very high failure rate of around 40% compared to other drives and models 250GB-2TB with 250-500GB models being the most reliable, with the 3TB being especially bad as this model very frequently experienced bad sector growth and head crashes due to mechanical defects in manufacturing.

 BarraCuda (16th generation) (2016)

-The successor of the 14th generation Barracuda, branded as "Desktop HDD", was a 5,900 RPM series launched in early 2013 and was not considered part of the Barracuda line.
+The successor of the 14th generation Barracuda, branded as "Desktop HDD", was a 5,900 RPM series launched in early 2013 and was not considered part of the Barracuda line (revived in 2016 as “BarraCuda”).
+The ‘Desktop HDD’ line was available from 250GB to 4TB.
+They performed slightly worse due to their lower RPM compared to the barracuda.14 series.

 "Barracuda" name made a comeback in 2016, stylized by Seagate as BarraCuda.
 Available in capacities between 500 GB to 8 TB.
 Buffer sizes vary from 32 MB for 500 GB and 1 TB models to 256 MB for 3 TB to 8 TB units.
 Currently listed BarraCuda drives mostly use shingled magnetic recording (SMR) technology to write data onto platters, and spin up at 5400 RPM (exception is model ST2000DM008, which spins up at 7200 RPM while utilizing SMR technology).
-500 GB and 1 TB models still use perpendicular magnetic recording technology and spin at 7200 RPM, but they also do not feature load/unload ramps, instead using contact start/stop technology.
+500 GB and 1 TB models still use perpendicular magnetic recording technology and spin at 7200 RPM, but they also do not feature load/unload ramps, instead using contact start/stop technology which is an older technology where the heads park on a landing zone on the platters to reduce costs compared to park ramps.

 BarraCuda Pro (2016)

 Available in capacities between 2 TB and 14 TB.
 Launched alongside BarraCuda, it is described as "Perfect for high performance desktop, creative pro desktop applications, and gaming".
 This series has higher read/write performance than standard BarraCuda drives; one PCWorld review noted its consistent read speed throughout its entire capacity, which is unusual for a conventional HDD.
+The BarrCuda pro series was discontinued in 2021 by Seagate and a successor is planned to take its place.

 While 2 and 4 TB models feature 128 MB of cache, all other capacities feature 256 MB of cache.
 Capacities from 8 TB are helium-sealed drives, while lower ones (including 8 TB model ST8000DM005) are air-sealed.
 All models spin up at 7200 RPM, have 512 bytes per sector and write data onto platter using perpendicular magnetic recording technology.